-Caravanserai was a three-year occupation of a vacant site in east London.
+The Canning Town Caravanserai was a five-year occupation of a vacant site in east London.
 Ash Sakula won the project in a competition held by the Mayors of London and Newham in preparation for the 2012 Olympic Games.

 Conceived as a place of succour and exchange, we described the project as a Caravanserai after the inns that lined the ancient silk-trading routes through Asia and Europe.
 These hostelries were lively meeting places, where travellers sought refreshment, shelter and entertainment, and traded goods, knowledge and ideas.

-Collaborators: EXYZT, Space Makers, Community Links, The Kindest Group, Technology Will Save Us, Wayward Plant Registry, Atmos, David Barrie Associates, Building Crafts College, Groundwork
+Competition Team: EXYZT, Space Makers, Community Links, The Kindest Group, Technology Will Save Us, Wayward Plant Registry, Atmos, Building Crafts College